 * Information not yet provided by national authorities

 As an EU national moving to Sweden, you must register a car if you are the owner of the vehicle.

-If you change your country of residence to Sweden, you have one week (seven days) to re-register a vehicle previously registered in another EU country.
+If you change your country of residence to Sweden, you have 1 week (7 days) to re-register a vehicle previously registered in another EU country.

 To re-register a vehicle previously registered in another EU country, go to the Swedish Transport Agency.

 If you buy a car abroad, transit registration plates issued in another EU country will be recognised in Sweden for the purposes of driving your car back to your place of residence.

 You can get the transit plates at the Swedish Transport Agency.